joaovicente/camel-swagger-svc/README.md

-# Camel Swagger Java example
+# Camel Swagger Rest example

 ### Introduction
 This is an example that uses the rest-dsl to define a rest services which provides three operations